microsoft/surface-duo-compose-sdk/DragAndDrop/README.md

     implementation "com.microsoft.device.dualscreen:draganddrop:1.0.0-alpha03"
     ```

-3. Also ensure the compileSdkVersion is set to API 33 and targetSdkVersion is set to API 32 or newer in the module-level build.gradle file.
+3. Also ensure the compileSdkVersion is set to API 33 and the targetSdkVersion is set to API 32 or newer in the module-level build.gradle file.

     ```gradle
     android {